Road to Adoption

 Support after adoption - The more comfortable you are with your group, the more likely you are to seek assistance when you need it.
 Choose a group you feel relaxed with and become a part of the family - your hound will love it, too.

 Involvement before adoption - Even before you choose your greyhound, families would, until Covid, participate with their chosen group in local activities.
 This allowed families to become acquainted with more involved members, gave them time to learn from others experience, and helped ease the transition into greyhound ownership.
-Depending on Covid restrictions, the group you select, may have public events you can assist with, a forum for members to share knowledge, members activities, or even play groups where you can go meet the greyhounds!
+The group you select, may have public events you can assist with, a forum for members to share knowledge, members activities, or even play groups where you can go to actually spend time with greyhounds!

 We encourage every family to talk to the various groups in their area: ask questions, review their goals and stance on issues that are important to you.
 Speak to members already involved in that group - and in the end find the group you'd like to devote your efforts to.
 We feel that helps ensure the adoption process runs as smoothly as possible.
 After all, when you choose to adopt a greyhound, you're really joining a group of folks that can help you along the way.